Dell sets sights on IoT and big data analytics

 The new Edge Gateway 5000 is built for the building and factory automation sectors and, combined with Dell’s data analytics capabilities ‘promises to give companies an edge computing solution alternative to today’s costly, proprietary IoT offerings.

-The Gateway 5000 sits at the edge of the network, near devices and sensors, with local analytics and other middleware to receive, aggregate, analyse and relay data, minimising expensive bandwidth use by relaying only meaningful data to the cloud or data centre.
+The Gateway 5000 sits at the edge of the network, near devices and sensors, with local analytics and other middleware to receive, aggregate, analyse and relay data, minimising expensive bandwidth use by relaying only meaningful data to the cloud or data center.